DracotMolver/quartz-js/docs/README.md

 # Quartz is meant to be a readable and understandtable set of functions that explain _What_ are you doing instead of _How_.

 Everything is about functions.
 With this statement born `Quartz`.
-Functions explain what you are doing and they abstract all the verbove logic you need to code.
+Functions explain what you are doing and they abstract all the verbovese logic you need to code.
-Why not use functions to explain the your intention instead and also abstract you from the _**How**_.
+Why not use functions to explain your intention and also abstract you from the _**How**_.

-**Quartz** strongely inspired by tests frameworks like Mocha and Jasmin, encouraging to use functional programming and remove those effect that cause in many developers independently their leve of experince.
+**Quartz** is strongely inspired by tests frameworks like Mocha and Jasmin, encouraging to use functional programming and remove those effect that cause in many developers independently their leve of experince.

 The heart of **Quartz**:

 - **is**: Are primarily validations.
-- **has**: Are for working with Array and Objects.
+- **has**: Are for working with Array and Object.
 - **tools**: A set of different usefull functions.

-- Some examples.
+### Some examples.

 ```js
 if (/^\d{0,3}\.\d{0,3}\.\d{0,3}\.$/.test('192.168.0.1')) {